[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 Many libraries in Michigan have full or partial runs of the magazine; check your local municipal and college libraries, also try 'ANSWER', The Library of Michigan's Online Catalog, MeLCat (the big unified Michigan public library search), a university catalog, or Worldcat.

-Some of the content was published in identical or edited format in books, which are usually easier to find for sale or in libraries; see the section on related content for leads.
+Some of the content was published in identical or edited format in books, which are usually easier to find for sale or in libraries (see above); see the section on related content for leads.

 Search the web, you never know what you'll find there either!